GamerBoi801/Pass-Manager/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-## Configuration

-You can configure the application by modifying the `config.py` file.
-Here you can set parameters such as the database path and encryption settings.

 ## Contact Information
 For questions or support, please reach out to me at MSK_working@proton.me